 “Oh, around five hundred or so,” Denth said.
 “At least, that’s what Lemks claimed he had.
 I’m inclined to believe him.
 You are, after all, making the carpet shine.”

 She glanced down, noticing for the first time that she was creating a subtle pocket of enhanced color around her.
 It wasn’t very distinct, but it was noticeable.
 Again, it wasn’t that the colors were glowing or giving off light--they were simply more. . .full.
-The effect was on top of that of her sense, which saw all colors more perfectly.

 To the side, the door beads rustled, and Peprin walked into the room, waving to the mercenaries.
-He had, she noticed, purchased himself a ridiculous looking red shirt--covered with golden tassels--during his trip in and out of the city.
+He had, she noticed, purchased himself a ridiculous red shirt--covered with golden tassels--during his trip in and out of the city.

 “You’d better get going, princess,” Denth said, continuing to clomp up the stairs.
 “You’ll be late.”